Installation & Usage¶

 Note: some bundle require the fixture to be executed.
 See the dedicated _how-tos_.

-Exemple, for running test inside main bundle:
+Exemple, for running unit test inside main bundle:

 # mount into the php image